Onuachu’s Genk lose to El Hadji’s Anderlecht | Goal.com

 That lead lasted for just 17 minutes as the visiting side levelled matters after Danny Vukovic turned the ball into his own net.

-Facing an uphill task to grind out victory at home, the hosts came out stronger but were unable to get the much-needed goals despite dominating ball possession in the goal-laden first half.
+Facing an uphill task to grind out victory at home, the hosts came back stronger but were unable to get the much-needed goals despite dominating ball possession in the goal-laden first half.

 Even with the introduction of Nigeria’s Cyriel Dessers for Kristian Thorstvedt in the 84th minute, goals were scarce as John van den Brom’s team crumbled at the Luminus Arena.